 The Capital Area MPO, Durham-Chapel Hill-Carrboro MPO, and NCDOT are jointly funding an update to the 2010 Intelligent Transportation Systems (ITS) Deployment Plan.
-The consultant team has received final comments from stakeholders and is working to complete all final materials.
-MPO staff and the consultant team are working to schedule final presentations to the MPO's Technical Coordinating Committee and Executive Board.
+The consultant has provided the final plan documents.
+MPO staff have posted those materials to the CAMPO website and will present the updated plan to the TCC and Executive Board in the coming months.
 (Staff Contact: Alex Rickard)